 6-month intervals for patients with an AAA between 5.0 and 5.4 cm in diameter

-Those patients with an initial aortic diameter <3 cm have a low risk of rupture.
+Those patients with an initial aortic diameter <3 cm has a low risk of rupture.
 At this time, there are no recommendations for surveillance; however, it should be noted that gradual expansion in these patients has been noted over time.

 Patients presenting with symptomatic AAA should be considered for urgent repair.